Skip to content

 bash

-Roll back one migration from the remote database:
+Roll back the latest batch on the remote database:

 bash